China reports further fall in new virus cases, 118 deaths

 New infections in China have been falling for days, although changes in how it counts cases have caused doubts about the true trajectory of the epidemic.

-“The downward trend will not be reversed,” insisted Ding Xiangyang, deputy chief secretary of the State Council and a member of the central government’s supervision group said on Thursday.
+“The downward trend will not be reversed,” Ding Xiangyang, deputy chief secretary of the State Council and a member of the central government’s supervision group, said on Thursday.

 China's figures for the previous 24 hours brought the total number of cases to 75,465.
 The 118 newly reported deaths raised the total to 2,236.
 More than 1,000 cases and 11 deaths have been confirmed outside the mainland.